Years ago back when this blog was brand new, it seemed I was on a mission to create projects with items I found at Dollar Tree.

 There are tons more Dollar Tree posts I have written over my six plus years but the point is this: apparently I see entering a store where everything is a dollar as a personal challenge.

-I don’t just go in there to buy poster board for a school project or a birthday card for a distant relative.
+I don’t just go in there to buy a poster board for a school project or a birthday card for a distant relative.

 I must create something.